MaxPleaner/tickers/readme.md

 rake db:create db:migrate;
 ```

-Then customize `config/application.yml` with your preferred username / password.
+Then customize `config/application.yml` with your preferred username / password (for dev mode, use ENV vars if deploying)

-Note that the default username is "max" and the password is "supersecret".
+Note that the default username is "admin" and the password is "password".
+This is used for basic HTTP auth as well as the `/update_output` route (explained later).

 Next run `rails server` and visit localhost:3000.